General Surgery Residency

 The Southern Illinois University (SIU) School of Medicine General Surgery Residency Program has partnered with Southern Illinois Healthcare (SIH) to send 3rd and 4th-year general surgery residents to train alongside surgeons practicing in southern Illinois’ hospitals.
 This is an elective rotation.

 This allows trainees to be exposed to a more rural setting with a significant need for surgery services.
 Each participating resident will live in Carbondale, IL, and work a one- to two-month rotation under the guidance of selected area surgeons working at hospitals in the SIH network: Memorial Hospital of Carbondale, Herrin Hospital and St. Joseph Memorial Hospital.
+Our ultimate goal is to make sure our residents are exposed to all types of practices and as many surgical cases as possible before entering the workforce.

-John Mellinger, MD, FACS, retired program director for the SIU General Surgery Residency Program agrees.
+SIU has always been known for being on the leading edge of surgical education.
+Melanie Barnard, MD, program director for the SIU General Surgery Residency Program agrees.
 “The opportunity to have our trainees spend this time in a rural setting, working with surgeons committed to the health needs of that population, is an important way of living out our mission to serve the health-care needs of the population of central and southern Illinois.
-Short of such experience, it will be difficult for surgeons in training to appreciate and be attracted to consider the merits of such a practice as they mature in their own career plans.
 We are very excited to partner with the SIH institutions and surgeons in this endeavor.”

 All residents/fellows may be permitted up to